-In this paper, we present an overview of theoretical research on the choice of an invoice currency for exports from the perspective of expected profit maximization.
-We then use this theory as a basis to offer a current assessment and future outlook regarding the use of the yen in trade transactions, which is one aspect of the internationalization of the yen.
+In this paper we present an overview of theoretical research on the choice of an invoice currency for exports from the perspective of expected profits maximization.
+We then use this theory as a basis to offer a current assessment and future outlook regarding the use of the yen in trade transactions, which is one aspect of the internationalization of the ven.
 Our analysis demonstrates that the current use of the yen to price exports is largely consistent with levels that can be explained by theory.
-This suggests that the current measures for improving Japanese financial markets are, by themselves, likely to have only a limited impact on expanding the use of the yen as a denomination for trade transactions, given the current international competitiveness and market share of Japan's manufacturing industry and the current exchange rate regimes.
-Moreover, the currencybasket regime that has been proposed for East Asia from the perspective of the internationalization of the yen is not necessarily theoretically desirable for the region, nor is expanded use of the yen in trade transactions necessarily a free lunch for Japan, in that it may very well bring with it new problems for implementing economic policies.
+This suggests that the current measures for improving Japanese financial markets are, by themselves, likely to have only a limited impact on expanding the use of the yen as a denomination of trade transactions, given the current international competitiveness and market share of Japan's manufacturing industry and the current exchange rate regimes.
+Moreover, the currency-basket regime that has been proposed for East Asia from the perspective of the internationalization of the yen is not necessarily theoretically desirable for the region, nor is expanded use of yen in trade transactions necessarily a free lunch for Japan, in that it may very well bring with it new problems for implementing economic policies.

-Keywords: Invoice currency; Local currency pricing (LCP); Producer's currency pricing (PCP); Internationalization of the yen; New open-economy macroeconomics; Currency-basket regime
+Key words: Invoice currency, LCP (local currency pricing), PCP (producer's currency pricing), internationalization of the yen, new open-economy macroeconomics, currency-basket regime

-JEL Classification: F41, F42, L11
+JEL classification: F41, F42, L11

-Hiroyuki Oi: Research Division I, Institute for Monetary and Economic Studies, Bank of Japan (E-mail: hiroyuki.ooi@boj.or.jp)
+^{} Research Division I, Institute for Monetary and Economic Studies, Bank of Japan (E-mail: hiroyuki.ooi@boj.or.jp)

-Akira Otani: Deputy Director and Senior Economist, Research Division I, Institute for Monetary and Economic Studies, Bank of Japan (E-mail: akira.ootani@boj.or.jp)
+^{} Deputy Director and Senior Economist, Research Division I, Institute for Monetary and Economic Studies, Bank of Japan (E-mail: akira.ootani@boj.or.jp)